-- the preservation of functional networks which facilitate the movement of species and populations; - the protection of the Borough's biodiversity; and - the restoration, enhancement and connection of natural habitats through the provision of appropriate Green Infrastructure.
+- 1. The preservation of functional networks which facilitate the movement of species and populations. - 2.
+The protection of the Borough's biodiversity. - 3.
+The restoration, enhancement and connection of natural habitats through the provision of appropriate Green Infrastructure.

-It is common that many developments are required to deliver on-site benefits to be compliant with policies in the Local Plan.
+It is common that many developments are required to deliver onsite benefits to be compliant with policies in the Local Plan.
 This includes the requirement for green infrastructure and sustainable drainage solutions.